The Behavioural Insights Team website

 You also have the right to make a complaint at any time to the applicable data authority or government agency in your jurisdiction; in the UK that is the Information Commissioner’s Office (ICO), the UK supervisory authority for data protection issues (www.ico.org.uk).
 We would, however, appreciate the chance to deal with your concerns before you approach a data authority or government agency, so please contact us in the first instance.

 If you wish to exercise any of the rights set out above, please contact the Data Protection Officer with your specific request by email to: email@example.com.

 You will not have to pay a fee to access your personal data (or to exercise any of the other rights).
-However, we may charge a reasonable fee if your request is clearly unfounded, repetitive or excessive.
+However, we may charge a reasonable fee if your request is clearly unfounded or excessive (which may include repetitive requests).
 Alternatively, we may refuse to comply with your request in these circumstances.